wbakerlegal/Baker-Home-Accounting/README.md

 Uses browser localStorage to save state between sessions.

 All functionality in bha-scripts.js.
-There is some interdepence, but generally the format followed within bha-scripts.js for each area of the website is as follows: create objects from spreadsheet data modular dom generation initialize/populate
+There is some interdependence, but generally the format followed within bha-scripts.js for each area of the website is as follows: create objects from spreadsheet data modular dom generation initialize/populate